The Impact of Faulty Suspension on Your Driving Experience

 In these scenarios, the suspension can not stand up to normal forces, and because of this, the car moves much more uncontrollably than you would be accustomed to.
 Sometimes your shock absorbers are worn, but their springs will still function.

-This will induce the vehicle to shake when you drive since the struts can not counteract the resulting effect of the decline of the springs.
+This will induce the vehicle to shake when you drive since the struts can not counteract the effect of the decline of the springs.
 In this situation, the shock absorbers still need to be replaced, Otherwise, a sharp corner could cause you to unstable and risky cornering.

 Common Signs of Suspension Problems